clabrugere/wukong-recommendation/README.md

 Only a pytorch implementation is presented here for now but eventually a Tensorflow implementation will be added.

 note: for simplicity sake, only categorical inputs are supported in this implementation.
-To handle both categorical and continuous inputs, one will need to projects dense inputs to the same embedding space as the sparse ones and concatenate the two together to obtain the "Dense Embeddings" of the paper.
+To handle both categorical and continuous inputs, one will need to projects dense inputs to an embedding space with the same dimension as the sparse one, and concatenate the two together to obtain the "Dense Embeddings" of the paper.

 ## Usage <a name = "usage"></a>